-For the NRA RMC, the first three stages are doubled.
+For the NRA NMC, the first three stages are doubled.
 For the CMP President’s Match, the sitting stage is omitted and the 600 yard stage is only 10 shots.

 NRA High Power Long Range

 The Palma Match, an NRA National Championships event, is shot at 800, 900, and 1,000 yards, with 15 rounds at each stage.
 Shooters compete in one of three categories: Service Rifle, NRA Match Rifle, or Palma Rifle.
 In international Palma matches, only Palma Rifles and ammunition loaded with projectiles less than 156 grains are allowed to be used.
 For more information about shooting Palma in the US, see here.
 For information about the history of the Palma Trophy and Matches, see here.

 Other Target Shooting Disciplines

 Fifty-Caliber Long Range — Shooters use target rifles chambered for the legendary .50 caliber Browning Machine Gun cartridge in 1,000-yard matches.
 The Fifty-Caliber Shooters Assn. has approximately 1,900 members and is growing steadily.
 It provides a service to military and law enforcement with research and instruction.

 Action Pistol — Action Pistol matches are similar to IPSC and IDPA matches and combine speed and accuracy while shooting at multiple targets.
 The minimum power pistol used is 9mm NATO.
 All events require a competitor to start with a holstered pistol and, on command, draw and fire at one more targets.

 International Defensive Pistol — Shooters use regular-grade (not match-grade) pistols firing full-charge service ammunition in simulated “real world” self-defense scenarios.
 Contact the International Defensive Pistol Assn. for more details.